spring-haru/my_KE/readme.md

-# My json files for Karabiner-Elements.
+# My json files for Karabiner-Elements

 ## For Japanese and others
 * My_Key_Remap_for_KE.json